-There’s nothing wrong with that; it’s how most people read.
-But you’re not really learning anything new.
-It’s not going to give you an edge or make you better at your job, or allow you to avoid problems.
+This is how most people read.
+But most people aren’t really learning anything new.
+It’s not going to give you an edge, make you better at your job, or allow you to avoid problems.

-Reading alone isn’t enough to improve your knowledge.
 Learning something insightful requires work.
 You have to read something above your current level.
 You need to find writers who are more knowledgeable on a particular subject than yourself.
 Through narrowing the gap between the author and yourself, you get smarter.

 The Four Levels of Reading